ulysseherbach/harissa/README.md

 ])
 ```

-The `time` argument is either a single time or a list of time points.
+The `time` argument for simulations is either a single time or a list of time points.
 For example, a single-cell trajectory (not available from scRNA-seq) from *t* = 0h to *t* = 10h can be simulated using:

 ```python
 time = np.linspace(0,10,1000)